Logo

 • Disadvantage: Requires investment in installation, maintenance and calibration.
 Sometimes dependent on battery replacement or mains power.

-4. TOF Sensors (Time-of-Flight)
+4. TOF sensors (Time-of-Flight)

 • Advantage: Very high accuracy in counting people, without using cameras.
 Ideal for privacy-sensitive environments.